 Deadline will be December 1, 2015.

 The 2016-17 Federal Organization Application will be available in December HERE.
 Deadline is January 18, 2016.

 For more information about the past placement organizations, please visit the RJFP webpage.

 LSRJ provides its interns with a comprehensive orientation and substantive training at the start of the internship as well as hands-on mentoring and networking opportunities throughout the summer.
 LSRJ interns develop materials for nationally coordinated campus activism campaigns, projects, and educational tools designed to raise awareness of reproductive justice and its intersections with other areas of law and social justice.
 Interns also research legal questions for allied reproductive health, rights, and justice organizations.
 Summer interns also have the opportunity to attend and present at the annual LSRJ Leadership Institute conference, which brings together student leaders from LSRJ chapters across the country.

 We offer internships for rising 2L and 3L law students during the summer as well as fall and spring semesters for local students.
-Part-time positions are available during the school year with a minimum commitment of eight (8) hours per week.
+Part-time positions may be available during the school year with a minimum commitment of eight (8) hours per week.
 Full-time positions are available during the summer with a commitment of ten (10) weeks.
-LSRJ may provide a modest stipend, but internship positions are largely unpaid and interns must secure their own funding.
 We seek applicants with strong legal research and writing skills and a demonstrated interest in reproductive rights and social justice.
 Experience in gender equity, LGBTQ liberation, racial justice, disability rights, or reproductive justice preferred.

 For the latest information about internship and fellowship opportunities in the reproductive health, rights, and justice movement, please subscribe to our Newsletter!